Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 Water Cycle
 ===========================
-This article will describe the key processes and concepts in global water cycle, as well as its temporal changes in the past, which aims to stimulate your interest in relative scientific research.
+This article describes the key processes, concepts and temporal changes in the past of the global water cycle and aims to stimulate your interest in the relative scientific research.
 ****

 |	|	|